eswlab/orphan-prediction/evidence_based_pipeline/README.md

 Above command will create a directory, `reference_data`

-Alternatively, you can download genome of your choice and build a hisat2 index.
+**To generate annotations on species of your choice.** Download the genome and build a hisat2 index.
 You need to edit `config.yaml` to specify which genome and index to use.

 ### Tool parameters
 Edit the files under `params` directory to specify tools parameters.
 These files are automatically parsed by `pyrpipe`.